 I met with a lot of different organizations and finally found J/P HRO.
 I went down to Haiti to see some of the projects they were doing and visited their medical clinic and their dental unit, which was comprised of a regular chair, some old extraction devices, and a dentist that was pulling teeth all day long.
 He’d see about 30 patients a day and he was really just dealing with acute problems.

 The dentist’s name was Dr. Anderson.
 He was trained at Port-au-Prince University, and he was just a marvelous character.
-So, I talked with him and said, “Well, I can help here.
+So, I talked to him and said, “Well, I can help here.
 We can build something better than this.”

 So you spent your sabbatical establishing the dental clinic?

 Yes.
 After meeting Dr. Anderson and seeing the potential for this dental unit, I spent the better part of the year down in Haiti.
 I went into the project rather cautiously, spending about six months evaluating everything, spending a lot of time at the University, getting to know Dr. Anderson and seeing him treat patients in a more normal environment.
 And after a few months we started to build out a dental clinic.

 We established a really nice clinic in Delmas 32 with a great dental unit, instrumentation, sterilization – it was incredible.
 At first I wasn’t sure how well it would all work out, especially about how much ownership people were going to take.
 But it was extraordinary how, when given the opportunity, people rise to the occasion.

 We started treating around 30 patients a day, six days a week.
 We still see a lot of patients in acute pain, but we are able to provide them a lot better treatment now.